Ensuring the safety, quality and consistency of patient care in accredited private medical/surgical facilities in BC

 All medical staff must undergo an appointment process

-All medical staff in accredited non-hospital facilities in BC must undergo an appointment process.
-Privileges at a non-hospital facility are requested through the facility’s medical director.
+All medical staff in accredited private medical/surgical facilities in BC must undergo an appointment process.
+Privileges are requested through the facility’s medical director.
 The NHMSFAP reviews and verifies the scope of practice for the privileges granted by the facility medical director.

 The NHMSFAP Committee has adopted the BC MQI dictionaries as objective criteria for core, non-core, training, and experience requirements within each specialty.